Kvanta-Organization/Kvanta5-Core/README.md

 A chain that keeps moving.

-## Kvanta5 Vault Components

-Certain components in this repository are proprietary Kvanta5 Vault components.
+## Mixed Licensing Notice

+Kvanta5 Core contains multiple categories of code.

+Bitcoin Core-derived, Dash-derived, and other third-party components remain governed by their respective upstream licenses.

+Beginning with release `v1.0.1`, original Kvanta5 components marked as source-available proprietary components are governed by:

+`Kvanta5-Source-Available-Proprietary-License.md`

-These components may include Vault GUI pages, Vault wallet logic, Vault consensus code, Vault validation code, Vault transaction construction code, Vault policy logic, Vault metadata handling, and related documentation or resources.
+These components may include Kvanta5 Vault components, Kvanta5 P2QR Transaction System components, related GUI components, wallet logic, consensus validation logic, documentation, tests, and related source code.

-Unless a file expressly states otherwise, Vault components marked as proprietary are made source-available only for transparency, security review, audit, and interoperability verification.

-They may not be copied, modified, forked, redistributed, published, mirrored, reimplemented, sublicensed, sold, commercialized, or used to create derivative works without prior express written permission from the Kvanta5 Core Developers or an authorized representative of the Kvanta5 Organization.
+They may not be copied, modified, forked, redistributed, reimplemented, commercialized, used in competing blockchain or wallet systems, or used to create derivative works without prior express written permission from the Kvanta5 Core Developers or an authorized representative of the Kvanta5 Organization.

-These Vault components are not open-source software and are not licensed under the MIT License.

-Bitcoin Core-derived, Dash-derived, or other third-party open-source components remain subject to their respective licenses and copyright notices.
+Earlier public releases remain governed by the license terms under which they were originally published.